Mozart: the Virtuoso’s View

 And the beginning of the wonderful fugal finale of the Jupiter Symphony, arranged by Clementi

-The Jupiter Project gets under way on Thursday September 28th with a concert at 7.30pm at Christ Church, Frome (tickets at the door); and then at Palace House, Beaulieu at 7.30 on Wednesday October 4th (ticket details, including refreshments, coming shortly).
-Later in October we’re recording the repertoire at Cooper Hall for Hyperion, using Christopher Barlow’s marvellous modern re-make of my 1828 Broadwood.
+The Jupiter Project gets under way at Palace House, Beaulieu on Wednesday October 4th.
+Later, we’ll be recording the repertoire at Cooper Hall for Hyperion, using Christopher Barlow’s marvellous modern re-make of my 1828 Broadwood.